Program overview

 Featured Experiences

-The Double Degree program offers several unique features that enhance the educational experience:
+The Double Degree program offers a range of unique experiences that enhance the educational journey of students, including:

 Career Options

-• Educator: Teach in primary or secondary schools, focusing on political studies or social sciences.
+• Educator: Teach in primary or secondary schools, utilizing knowledge from both political studies and education.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.